Skip to content (Press enter)

 For instance, are IFRS Accounting Standards required or permitted in separate company financial statements of companies whose securities trade in a public market?

-Separate financial statements in conformity with IFRS Standards are not required or generally published.
-Instead, companies whose securities trade in a public market release selected data on a separate-company basis in accordance with specific requirements stated in the Israeli Securities Regulations.
+Separate financial statements in conformity with IFRS Accounting Standards are not required or generally published.
+Instead, some of the entities that are governed by the Israeli Securities Law, 1968 release selected data on a separate-company basis in accordance with specific requirements stated in the Israeli Securities Regulations.

 For instance, are IFRS Accounting Standards required or permitted for companies whose securities do not trade in a public market?